stevenvelozo/genfib/README.md

 And will continue to output lines until the command completes.

---
+## A Note on libpng (which is a PITA)

-From Saphrosit on Stack Exchange:
+Info From Saphrosit on Stack Exchange (w/r/t libpng):

- solved with a manual installation of libpng:
+	OS/X problems solved with a manual installation of libpng:

 	download the source from official web site in Terminal, go in the downloaded folder and launch

 	cp ./scripts/makefile.darwin makefile
 	make
 	sudo make install
 	make clean
 	if it doesn't work (as in my case) open makefile with TextEdit (or equivalent) and change line

 	ARCH="-arch i386 -arch x86_64"

 	in

 	ARCH=-arch x86_64

 	(assuming, of course, your system is 64 bit).

---
+## License
 The genfib application is released under the MIT license:

 Copyright (c) 2013 Steven Velozo (steven@velozo.com)